-For fixed ends without provision for jacking, the formed holes in the headstocks and deck and kerb units shall be completely filled.
+For fixed ends without provision for jacking, the formed holes in the headstocks, deck units, kerb units and winged planks shall be completely filled.
 Any excess grout shall be struck off level with the top of the deck units.

-For fixed ends with provision for jacking, the formed holes in the headstocks and deck and kerb units shall be completely filled to the specified depth shown in the Drawing.
+For fixed ends with provision for jacking, the formed holes in the headstocks, deck units, kerb units and winged planks shall be filled to the specified depth shown in the Drawing.